For a while I managed a cat rescue and adoption center a few days a week.

 Madonna sat in her kennel, cleaning her face, scowling at every prospective adopter who came into the shelter.
 It was nearly impossible to set up a visit because she pitched a fit each time we had to move her.
 There was usually a towel involved, and sometimes gloves.

 Things were not looking good for Madonna.

-Then one Saturday Mona came in.
+Then one Saturday Tegan came in.
 She was gruff, curt, and wearing fatigues.
-Mona had survived a hard life.
+Tegan had survived a hard life.
 Her face was scarred.
 As I spoke with her, I realized her scowl amazingly mirrored Madonna’s.

 “I want to visit with Madonna,” she said with finality.

 I shared a glance with one of the volunteers.
 Part desperation, part disbelief.
 I swallowed audibly.
 “Okay, but you should know that Madonna is a little antisocial and does NOT like to be touched.”

 Tegan leaned toward the fluffy gray cat and confided, “Me neither, sister.”